Medical Bills and Debt Collection

 Does Insurance Cover All Medical Costs?

-Study and understand your coverage.
+With that in mind, you should study and understand your coverage.
 Ask for an Explanation of Benefits (EOB).
-Make calls to your insurance company before the procedure to be sure you understand what they will pay and what you are expected to pay.
+Make calls to your insurance company before the procedure to determine what they will pay and what you are expected to pay.

 The Healthcare Bluebook is an online service that allows consumers to gauge a fair price on medical procedures where you live.

-Using important terms can help your cause.
-You might ask if you’re being billed the “chargemaster rate” for a procedure.
-That is the full cost hospitals use with insurance companies, costs that are frequently reduced.
+Using certain terms can help your cause.
+Ask if you’re being billed the “chargemaster rate” for a procedure.
+That’s the full cost hospitals use with insurance companies, costs that are frequently reduced.
 Ask the hospital if you can pay the lower rate given to insurance companies or Medicare.

 Medical Bills without Health Insurance